- 30% of mortgages in 2018 went to older adults.

 As COVID-19 brought the world economy to a standstill beginning in March 2020, infecting over 3 million people as of this writing, one salient point about those people the virus infects and kills is that they are overwhelmingly older than most of the population.

 In the United States, 90% of the current deaths caused by this virus are people over the age of 55.
 These older adults face a dual threat as a result of COVID-19, first the virus itself and second, being especially susceptible to the economic fallout from the complete shuttering of the economy.
 Many older adults maintain their livelihood on fixed incomes.
 Many depend solely on Social Security resources to sustain daily expenses.
-With the potential of increased health care spending, specifically out-of-pocket Medicare expenses, as well as other financial shocks associated with COVID-19.
+With the potential of increased health care spending, specifically out-of-pocket Medicare expenses, as well as other financial shocks associated with COVID-19, the availability of mortgage credit to older adults is of utmost importance.

 For the first time, the Consumer Financial Protection Bureau released Home Mortgage Disclosure Act (HMDA) data inclusive of age.
 Homeownership is the achievement of the American Dream, usually alluding to young couples establishing roots in a community.
 Homebuying can be a significant driver of wealth generation.
 The image of homebuyers is changing as the age of first time homebuyers is now 33 years of age and the average age of homebuyers is 47 years old, which is a steady increase over recent years as older adults are increasingly becoming first time homebuyers.
 While selling a home later in life may not always result in higher values and sales prices, various data and metrics point to the relationship of increased wealth and homeownership.